 If you still feel like doing it be warned that the process is not an easy one and the user experience has never been designed to please someone who is not an Estonian and already a qualified accountant.
 So please be patient when doing it on your own in English.
 You will also see a lot of translations missing in the Business Register online service.

 This does not serve as professional advice and Unicount does not take any liability for the data you submit to the authorities.

 The screenshots and instructions only apply for micro-company annual accounts (mikroettevõtja) and therefore cannot be used for any other type of business not qualifying as a single physical person shareholder micro company.
-If you cannot choose selection of standard "Mikroettevõtja" then probably you are not one according to the Business Register information.
+If you cannot choose a selection of the standard "Mikroettevõtja" then probably you are not one according to the Business Register information.

-Please note that submitting false data is an offence in Estonia.
+Just so you know, submitting false data is an offence in Estonia.